List of active policies

 |Academic Integrity Information||Site policy||Authenticated users|

-Academic integrity means a commitment to act with honesty, trustworthiness, fairness, respect and responsibility in all academic work.
-For more information refer to Section 9 of the UniSA Assessment Policy and Procedures Manual (APPM).
+Academic integrity means a commitment to act with honesty, trustworthiness, fairness, respect, and responsibility in all academic work.
+For more information refer to the UniSA Academic Integrity Policy (AB69) and Academic Integrity Procedure (AB69-P1).

-- presenting data that has been copied, falsified or in any way obtained improperly;
+- presenting/submitting documents or data that are copied, falsified, or in any way obtained improperly

 The online environment is much easier to monitor, as information about where you - and others - are completing the exam and how information is produced and added to your exam are all recorded.
 Just like any submitted assignment, the learnonline system can monitor plagiarism via text matching software like Turnitin.
 During your UniSA online examination in SP2, your Course Coordinator may monitor course discussion forums and homework sites including Chegg.com, Tutor.com, MyAssignmentHelp.com etc. Commercial academic cheating services are illegal in Australia, visit www.teqsa.gov.au/cheating for more information.